metalll/ios-simple-voice-app-tutorial/README.md

-#Building a simple voice app in iOS
+#Building a Simple Voice App in iOS

-In this tutorial you will learn how to use the Sinch SDK to make a voice call.
+In this tutorial, you will learn how to use the Sinch SDK to make a voice call.

 ##Start